elizafairlady/ish/docs/language.md

 **Calling function values stored in variables:**

-Functions stored in variables (from lambdas, `fn params do...end`, or `fn do...end`) can be called the same way as named functions:
+Functions stored in variables can be called the same way as named functions:

 ```
 doubled = fn x do x * 2 end